-Final Examination: The final exam is cumulative, 3 hours in duration and will be scheduled by the Faculty of Arts and Science during the final assessment period (i.e., Jun 22-27).
+Final exam: The final exam will cover all course materials and the duration of the final exam will be 3 hours.
+Also, the final exam will be scheduled and conducted by the Faculty of Arts and Science during the final assessment period (i.e., June 21 - 26).